qizongtai/CallingCard_V2/README.md

 # Prerequisites

-The scripts in this folder require `python3`.
+The scripts in the folder "alignment_and_quantification" require `python3`.
 If this is not your default `python`, change all instance of `python` in `bulkRNACallingCards.sh` to `python3`.
 In addition, you will need to install the following modules:
 - `pysam`
 - `numpy`
 - `pandas`